 Sometimes we don’t realize how grateful we are for things until we don’t have it anymore or we no longer have the accessibility to it.

 To be honest, it was quite interesting to watch how much time I was spending doing those things – it was as if it were a transfer of energy and time.

 I began to realize what we pay for is simply convenience, right?
 So in other words, with wanting to save money, we often spend more time instead.

 In other words, living in a house can cost more for the convenience of taking a shower in the house, paying for electrical and plumbing.
 As for van life, gas-heated showers or even a gym membership can be a tiny bit cheaper but requires more time setting it up or driving to it.

 However, going to your own shower which is clean and almost endless is absolutely amazing, and I have a special amount of gratitude towards it now.

 #3.
 HYGIENE DRASTICALLY GOT BETTER

 Of course, following closely behind the convenience of the showers and regular running water allowed me to keep up on my hygiene and even basic cleaning necessities which in tune even improved my health.

-I realized that after living in a van for so long I began to realize I regularly wanted to preserve the water I had, and because of that I would often skip skin care and other hygiene based routines.
+I realized that after living in a conversion van camper for so long I began to realize I regularly wanted to preserve the water I had, and because of that I would often skip skin care and other hygiene based routines.

 However, I never had any issues, I never entirely felt my best, there seems to be a level of personal confidence even associated with the hygiene aspect even.